 So, why would you care?
 Well, A) if you’re a serious rider with B) a bucket list and C) the time to do this ride… you probably want to go.
 Perhaps you know someone that would be interested in the ride or joining the group for part of it.
 You hit the lower 48 states and see some of the greatest things in America.
 This ride has been in the planning for almost 3 years.
 It is tweaked constantly as we look to shorten days and increase dynamics.

 Day by day sign up can be done by joining the 360Bikers MeetUp site.
-CLICK HERE to sign up for Day One.
+CLICK HERE to sign up.